lwerth/2019-October-Resources/unix/getting-started.md

 <center><a href="../images/osf_download.png"><img src="../images/osf_download.png" width="80%"></a></center>

 <br>

 2. Unzip the folder and move it to your Desktop.

 <br>

-3. Open UNIX shell on your computer and type the following (copy paste the following command is also fine):
+3. Open UNIX shell on your computer (git bash for windows users)and type the following to move into the workshop folder (copy pasting the following command is also ok):

 ```
 cd Desktop/workshop